zudi-lin/pytorch_connectomics/docs/source/notes/config.rst

          cfg.MODEL.INPUT_SIZE = cfg.INFERENCE.INPUT_SIZE
       if cfg.INFERENCE.OUTPUT_SIZE is not None:
          cfg.MODEL.OUTPUT_SIZE = cfg.INFERENCE.OUTPUT_SIZE

       for topt in cfg.MODEL.TARGET_OPT:
-         # For multi-class semantic segmentation, no activation function
+         # For multi-class semantic segmentation and quantized distance
-         # is applied at the output layer during training.
-For inference
+         # transform, no activation function is applied at the output layer
-         # where the output is assumed to be in (0,1), we apply softmax.
+         # during training.
+For inference where the output is assumed to be
+         # in (0,1), we apply softmax.
-         if topt[0] == '9' and cfg.MODEL.OUTPUT_ACT == 'none':
+         if topt[0] in ['5', '9'] and cfg.MODEL.OUTPUT_ACT == 'none':
                cfg.MODEL.OUTPUT_ACT = 'softmax'
                break